rohithraja/data-engineering-foundations/week-01-big-data-basics/README.md

 is down??? it is by heart beat like for every 3 sec data node needs to send heart beat to name node ....if data node fails 10 consecutive times (.i.e 30 sec ) then name node decides that data node is dead ...

+# Role Of Data Engineer
+Data engineer acts as a glue between operational data store and consumers (Data scientists, ML engineers, reporting , visualization , BI etc)... previously the data flow used to be as Multiple sources ----> ETL ---DWH but now it changed to Multiple Sources ---->ELT---->serving layer
+In hadoop in a 4 node cluster combination of all Hardisk together is HDFS and the data will be first processed within the same machine as data exist and this concept of data processing happening in the same machine where data resides is known as data locality